Making Social Science Matter: Reception

-Science Magazine, which almost never reviews social science books, published a full-page review of Making Social Science Matter, by Clifford Geertz of the Princeton Institute for Advanced Study.
+Science Magazine published a review of Making Social Science Matter, by Clifford Geertz of the Princeton Institute for Advanced Study.
 Geertz commented: "Bent Flyvbjerg has been one of the leading figures in the now widespread movement against the idea that the social sciences should model themselves on the natural ones ...
 [Making Social Science Matter] clearly demonstrates that there are models more appropriate to the social sciences ...
 Flyvbjerg's suggestive, well-written little book both reviews most of the apparent possibilities and establishes standards (practical and political, ethical and methodological) by which to measure their progress."

 In Choice magazine, W. P. Nye wrote: "This is a bold manifesto calling for a radical reorientation of social science research ...
 Flyvbjerg offers a strong case for his main thesis and, therefore, this work deserves wide and serious attention among social scientists and social policy planners and implementers."

 According to Caterino and Schram, "The special thing about Flyvbjerg's challenge to social science is the way it bridges theory and practice in a way that unites philosophical and empirical subdivisions in the social sciences."
-In this manner, the book transgresses disciplinary boundaries to make a more compelling call for a social science that people could use to make a difference in their lives.

-Readership

-Making Social Science Matter is widely read and cited, with almost 8,000 citations on Google Scholar, which makes it the most cited current book in the philosophy and methodology of social science.